 #9 Defog Mask Beforehand

 Instead of attempting to clear the fog from your mask from within the water, plan ahead and bring some defog solution (baby shampoo also works well), or simply use a little saliva to rub on the lenses.
-Also be sure to secure your hair out of your face, as hair can break the seal of the mask, allowing water to seep in.
+Also, be sure to secure your hair out of your face, as hair can break the mask’s seal, allowing water to seep in.

 #10 Avoid Hitting Fins on the Reef

-Stepping on fragile coral not only damages and kills the reef system, but can hurt you as well.
-Swim horizontally with your feet near the surface of the water (especially over shallow and sharp corals) to avoid any unwanted damage to the surrounding marine life, ecosystem and yourself!
+Stepping on fragile coral not only damages and kills the reef system but can hurt you as well.
+Swim horizontally with your feet near the surface of the water (especially over shallow and sharp corals) to avoid unwanted damage to the surrounding marine life, ecosystem, and yourself!